Safety Profile

 Risk factors for severe CRS are high pre-infusion tumor burden (>50% blasts in bone marrow), uncontrolled or accelerating tumor burden following lymphodepleting chemotherapy, active infections, and/or inflammatory processes.

-Ensure that a minimum of 2 doses of tocilizumab are available on-site prior to infusion of KYMRIAH.
-Monitor patients 2 to 3 times during the first week following KYMRIAH infusion at the REMS-certified health care facility for signs and symptoms of CRS.
-Monitor patients for signs or symptoms of CRS for at least 4 weeks after treatment with KYMRIAH.
+Confirm that a minimum of 2 doses of tocilizumab are available on-site prior to infusion of KYMRIAH.
+Monitor patients daily during the first week following KYMRIAH infusion for signs and symptoms of CRS.
+Monitor patients for signs or symptoms of CRS for at least 2 weeks after treatment with KYMRIAH.
 At the first sign of CRS, immediately evaluate patient for hospitalization and institute treatment with supportive care, tocilizumab, and/or corticosteroids as indicated.

 Counsel patients to seek immediate medical attention should signs or symptoms of CRS occur at any time.

 The above listing does not include all potential side effects of KYMRIAH.
-Please be vigilant in monitoring all patients administered KYMRIAH for adverse reactions, and manage accordingly.
+Please be vigilant in monitoring for adverse reactions in all patients administered KYMRIAH, and manage accordingly.

 CRS is managed clinically according to the following algorithm.1